VandenOstende/VandenOstende/README.md

 ## 🌟 Featured Projects

 ### Currently Contributing To: EV-Charging/Routing Application
 I'm contributing to an application focused on helping electric vehicle owners find optimal charging stations and plan their routes efficiently.
-The project leverages modern mapping solutions and real-time charging station data.
+The project leverages modern mapping solutions and real-time routing.

 ### Active Contributions
-- [**React Native Maps**](https://github.com/rnmapbox/maps) - An advanced maps implementation for React Native that I'm studying and contributing to as part of the EV-charging/routing application development.
-This powerful mapping solution provides the foundation for creating efficient routing solutions for electric vehicle owners.
+- [**React Native Maps**](https://github.com/rnmapbox/maps) - An advanced maps implementation for React Native that I'm studying and contributing to as part of the EV-charging/routing application.
-- [**A Better Route Planner**](https://github.com/abetterrouteplanner/abrp-core) - Contributing to ABRP, a sophisticated EV route planning solution that helps drivers plan their trips with charging stops optimized for their specific vehicle model and real-world conditions.
+- [**A Better Route Planner**](https://github.com/abetterrouteplanner/abrp-core) - Contributing to ABRP, a sophisticated EV route planning solution that helps drivers plan their trips with charging stations in mind.

 ## 🤝 Let's Collaborate!
 I'm always open to collaborating on exciting projects or brainstorming new ideas.
 Feel free to reach out or open an issue on any of my repositories!

 ---

-*Last updated: 2025-04-12 17:33:30 (Belgian Time)*
+*Last updated: 2025-10-21 06:15:11 (UTC)*

 Thanks for visiting my profile!
 Have an awesome day! 🚀 | Bedankt voor je bezoek aan mijn profiel!
 Fijne dag! 🚀